If you or your traveling companion are over 50 and planning a trip, here are some strategies for making your journey safe and comfortable.

 - International Association for Medical Assistance to Travelers

-Be sure to bring an updated medical information sheet and your WHN17-Health Contact List.
-The AARP has a free downloadable My Personal Medication Record pdf in English and Spanish.
+Be sure to have an updated medical information sheet and health contact list, bring a hard copy or store in your phone.
+AARP has a free downloadable My Personal Medication Record pdf in English and Spanish.
 Have all members of your party complete their own forms.

 Make at least two photocopy sets of the passport, driver’s license, Medicare and insurance cards, travel tickets and itinerary, boarding pass (if secured in advance online), plus any physician prescriptions and/or statements.
 Keep one set in the carry-on bag and a second left at home with a friend or family member.